ivnvxd/arc-export/README.md

 python3 main.py
 ```

+### Alternative converter

+If you prefer an online version, you can use the Web-based utility made by [oliviacodes](https://oliviacodes.dev/) available at [arc-export.oliviacodes.dev](https://arc-export.oliviacodes.dev/)

 ### Troubleshooting

 If you encounter any problems, manually copy the `StorableSidebar.json` file from the `~/Library/Application Support/Arc/` directory to the project's directory and run the script again.